When will we travel again?

 Where to travel during Covid?

-In particular, Spain, Italy, France, Germany, and England are in the forefront, Britain has extended the quarantine regime for another three weeks, which means that quarantine measures will continue in the country until mid-May.
+In particular, Spain, Italy, France, Germany, and England are at the forefront, Britain has extended the quarantine regime for another three weeks, which means that quarantine measures will continue in the country until mid-May.
 The number of infections in the US, which has become the centre of the virus in recent weeks, has reached record levels.
 The number of infected people has reached one million and continues to overgrow in the US, where the spread of the coronavirus pandemic is tough to prevent.
 Therefore, it will be impossible to travel again to these countries for a long time.
 Unlike in Europe, America, the situation in Asia is relatively better.
 In China, the country where the virus first appeared, the incidence of infection has dropped dramatically, and people have returned to a healthy life.
 Japan and South Korea can be given as an example.
 Of course, there are countries in Asia where the situation is critical and approaching this level.
 India, where the incidence of infections has recently increased, is an example.
 As the incidence of the spread of the coronavirus decreases in some countries, governments are lifting some bans and allowing some schools, shops, and public places to open.
 The rightness of this decision in the current situation is questionable.
 Of course, whether this is true or not varies from country to country.
 For instance, bookstores and children’s clothing stores are opening in Italy despite the rapid rise in infections.
 Spain, unlike Italy, declared that the shops would remain closed for some time.
 However, when Spanish factory workers returned to work, Italian factories (excluding pharmaceutical and food processing plants) are still closed.

 Although it is mandatory to wear a mask when going out in the Czech Republic, this is not the case in Denmark.
 At the same time, Denmark decided to open schools when there was a decrease in the number of new evidence.
 However, this decision has drawn criticism from the people.
 Danish Prime Minister Mette Frederiksen commented on the decision: “If we open schools now, the infection will increase sharply again, and we will have to return to strict quarantine.”
 We probably agree with Mette Frederiksen.
 But when will we travel again?
 We must not rush to travel again quickly; otherwise, the date to travel again may be extended.
 Regarding travel, the European Commission said: “We should not rush to make holiday plans yet.
 At present, no one can give an accurate and reliable forecast for July and August.”

 As it is clear from the brief analysis, it seems very difficult for international tourism to return to its previous state and to travel to any country quickly.
-That is, when and where we can go to varies depending on each country.
+That is, when and where we can go varies depending on each country.

 Up to Aytaj, nothing can introduce ourselves as much as our speaking style and writings.
 That’s why, Aytaj has written short stories, participated in different debate forums and aims to write blogs that would be appreciated by readers.
 Aytaj, winner and the best speaker of Youth Debate Forum of the Republic of Azerbaijan, loves to explore different cultures over the world.
 One of her biggest dreams is to explore Africa that has been convicted to bear all the sins of the world.
 In her leisure time, she also loves to draw.
 According to her, drawing is the kind of speaking without using sentences.